-An extinguisher or a fire blanket shall be set less than 2 m from any flame appliance.
+An extinguisher and a fire blanket must be placed less than 2 m from any naked flame appliance.

 Extinguishers must be placed less than 5 m from any berth.

 An extinguisher shall be less than 1 m from the steering station.